IntelligentSensingAndRehabilitation/MultiCameraTracking/CODE_OF_CONDUCT.md

 ## Reporting

-If you witness or experience unacceptable behaviour, please report it by:
+If you witness or experience unacceptable behavior, please report it by:

 1. Contacting the project maintainers directly
 2. Email: peabody124@gmail.com, kshah@sralab.org